Beale family: Storylines

-In 2007, a 17-year-old Steven returned to Walford and proceeded to stalk Ian, having first used the internet to contact his siblings which the pretence that he was Ian's first wife Cindy, who had died in November 1998.
+In 2007, Ian married Jane in a quiet registry office ceremony, making her his fourth wife.
+Later that year, a 17-year-old Steven returned to Walford and proceeded to stalk Ian, having first used the internet to contact his siblings which the pretence that he was Ian's first wife Cindy, who had died in November 1998.
 Ian was held hostage for several weeks whilst Steven rejoined the family, poisoning Lucy's mind against her father in the process.
 When Steven's deception was revealed, Ian's wife Jane was accidentally shot and needed an emergency hysterectomy.
 Whilst Jane was devastated that she was now unable to conceive, Ian eventually forgave Steven, but when Steven helped Lucy run away, Ian banished him for good.
-In 2010, Ian planned for Jane to adopt Bobby, which would give her full legal rights to him.
+In 2010, Jane legally adopted Bobby.

 Ian and Jane's marriage was marred with various affairs on both sides and in May 2011 Jane left Walford to avoid upsetting Bobby with her and Ian's constant fighting.
 By this time Lucy had already left as Ian could not control her rebellious behaviour and Peter joined her in Devon four months later.
 Alone with Bobby, Ian became depressed until he was reunited with Mandy Salter, his girlfriend from two decades before.
 The two began a relationship but a one-night stand with Ricky destroyed his marriage to Bianca as she drove him away from Walford and Ian was left unable to trust her.
 Despite this, Ian and Mandy decided to get married when she confided in him about her deceased daughter, who was fathered by Ricky in 1994 and she apologised for the betrayal.
 To impress Mandy, Ian bought the cafe back, once again adding it to his empire.
 This disgusted Lucy, who had returned to Walford and quickly disliked Mandy.
 Unfortunately, numerous pressures added strain to the relationship- trust issues, Lucy's interfering, money woes and the revelation that Ian's brother Ben had murdered Heather Trott- and Mandy, seeing that Ian was ready to give up his daughter for her, left him on their wedding day in May 2012.